NenadPantelic/EmotionTracker/movie-recommendation-api/README.md

 ## Dataset

 It internally uses IMDB dataset and recommends top IMDB movies.
 To setup recommendation API, IMDB dataset must be downloaded.
 Cleaned IMDB dataset in csv format can be found [`here`](https://drive.google.com/file/d/1Sb6UVwp6HYb7huo74Kbf-XDqQsM334rV/view?usp=sharing).
-To use it properly, place it into the ***data*** directory -  data/movies.csv.
+To use it properly, place it into the ***movie-recommendation-api/data*** directory.
 Dataset contains data for more than 85k IMDB movies.

 ## Installation